AI-Maker-Space/RAG-In-Practice-2025-OSS/README.md

 - 🎺 Our pick for the best **orchestration framework**: LangChain’s LangGraph
 - ↗️ Our pick for the best **vector database**: QDrant
-- 📊 Our pick for the best way to enhance retrieval out of the box: Cohere’s Rerank
+- 📊 Our pick for the best way to enhance retrieval out of the box: Reranking!
 - 📐 Our pick for the best **evaluation framework**: RAGAS

 We will also review some less controversial best-practices, including: